rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/README.md

   - Optionally add a HF-VHF/UHF antenna switch and additional BNC connector.
 - Show current relay setting and band on the OLED display.
 - Extensive OLED Settings menu for Cell Parameters, BT unpair, relay testing and more.
+- Tune Memory providing fast tuning also when BT is not connected to transceiver.
 - Slightly more persistent tuning algorithm that may tune some previously difficult antennas.

 Background:\